InfraBlockchain/infrablockchain-antelope/contracts/yx.dcontract/README.md

    * It cannot be longer than 256 and can be empty.

-## remove : remove the digital contract
+## remove
-* Removes the digital contract from the YosemiteChain RAM database
+Remove the digital contract from the YosemiteChain RAM database

 * It is recommended to use this action regularly to save the storage of YosemiteChain RAM database.
 ```
 cleos push action yx.dcontract remove '{"dcid":{"creator":"servprovider", "sequence":"1"}}' -p servprovider